yannickkirschen/yannickkirschen/README.md

 <h4>:rocket: These are some of my software projects</h4>

-- [digital-rail](https://github.com/yannickkirschen/digital-rail): A digital interlocking system for model railways.
+- [digital-rail](https://github.com/yannickkirschen/digital-rail): Computer based interlocking for model railways.
+(Currently, I develop a new CBI using Golang)
 - [ddir](https://github.com/yannickkirschen/ddir): A tool to create a diff of two directories and sync changes.
 I have developed this to backup my photos.
 - [tidydev](https://github.com/yannickkirschen/tidydev): A tiny tool to analyze my development directory and clean it up.